Ranelan/PrayerConnect/README.md

 # PrayerConnect

-PrayerConnect is a Java Spring Boot application designed to facilitate the submission, review, and management of prayer requests.
-It provides a secure platform where users can submit prayer requests (optionally anonymously), and administrators can review, comment, and manage these requests.
+PrayerConnect is a Java Spring Boot application designed to facilitate the submission, review, and management of prayer requests and testimonies.
+It provides a secure platform where users can submit prayer requests and testimonies, which can be reviewed and managed by admins.

 ## Features

 - **User Roles:** Supports both regular users and admin users, each with distinct permissions and capabilities.
 - **Prayer Requests:** Users can create and submit prayer requests, which can be reviewed and commented on by admins.
+- **Testimonies:** Users can submit testimonies, and admins can review and manage them.
-- **Anonymous Submissions:** Users have the option to submit prayer requests anonymously.
+- **Anonymous Submissions:** Users have the option to submit prayer requests and testimonies anonymously.
-- **Approval Workflow:** Admins can review, comment, and update the approval status of each prayer request.
+- **Approval Workflow:** Admins can review, comment, and update the approval status of each prayer request and testimony.
 - **JWT-based Authentication:** Secure access to endpoints using JSON Web Token (JWT) authentication.
 - **Spring Security Integration:** Configured security with custom authentication filters.
-- **DTO Pattern:** Uses Data Transfer Objects for safely transporting prayer request data.
+- **DTO Pattern:** Uses Data Transfer Objects for safely transporting prayer request and testimony data.

 ## Getting Started